connorbode/matix.io/source/_posts/case-studies/redpine.md

 ---
-title: Building an App to help musicia
+title: Building an App to help musicians and venues collaborate
-seo_description:
+seo_description: We helped the guys at RedPine Music build an app for selling and scanning tickets at their live shows.
+Swipe or tap to pay, and you're in the door!
 tags:
 layout: case-study
 logo: logo.png
-introduction: RedPine is the first concert crowdbooking platform.
-Whether you're an artist looking to crowdfund a show, venue looking to boost business or a fan looking to attend unique concerts, we got you!
+introduction: We helped the guys at RedPine Music to build an app for running their live shows.
+With the app, musicians can sell tickets & merchandise at their shows.
+They can also scan & validate presold tickets to their shows.
 ---

 ![Screenshot of mobile app development](screenshot1.png)